LW2904/blog/content/post/so-i-have-a-blog-now.md

 ---
 ```

-Note how the title is read from the filename, and automatically capitalized to follow the MLA style for headlines.
+Note how the title is read from the filename, and automatically capitalized to follow the MLA style of capitalization for headlines.